 Learning how to ferment vegetables is well worth the time.
-Although the word “fermentation” might make you immediately think of alcoholic beverages, it is actually a culinary technique that is used to ripen and develop flavor, as well as to preserve food.
+Although the word “fermentation” brings to mind alcoholic beverages, it is actually a culinary technique used to ripen and develop flavor, as well as to preserve food.

 How to Ferment Vegetables: Step by Step